empathicqubit/vscode-cc65-debugger/README.md

 An example `.vimspector.json` is included in the example projects.
 Note that you will need to set `build.skip` to `true`.

-## Using Mesen with NES
+## Using Mesen-X with NES

-To use Mesen with NES, download Mesen and set your `cc65vice.mesenDirectory` setting to the path where Mesen is.
+To use Mesen-X with NES, download Mesen-X and set your `cc65vice.mesenDirectory` setting to the path where Mesen-X is.
+The file should be named `Mesen.exe`.
 Additionally, disable the `cc65vice.runAhead` setting.
 Then add NES to your targets in your `Makefile`:

 ```
 TARGETS := nes